xyamzw/docs/docs/faq/why.md

 ### **Why doesn't PikPak have a name**

-Because PikPak's server does not set the filename in the `content-disposition` header, this is a PikPak problem and not an AList, so it cannot be fixed
+Because PikPak's server does not set the filename in the `content-disposition` header, this is a PikPak problem and not an OpenList, so it cannot be fixed

-### **How to query your own AList version number**
+### **How to query your own OpenList version number**

 1. Use the command `alist version`, the console will output
-2. AList Manage --> Settings --> Site --> `Version` option
+2. OpenList Manage --> Settings --> Site --> `Version` option

-Why is the old version of AList still after the update?
+Why is the old version of OpenList still after the update?
 Generally, docker encounters this problem.
 You can [**refer to the QA answer mentioned below**](../guide/install/docker.md#how-to-update-docker-installation)

-### **AList's download "Download" option suddenly blank, no content**
+### **OpenList's download "Download" option suddenly blank, no content**

 Check your plug-ins, whether there are ad blocking plug-ins, for example: **AdGuard** and others